Poor quality Western diet kills sperm count and lowers male testosterone, study says - Local News 8

 Why?
 No one knows for sure.
 Debate rages about the role of radiation, air pollution and chemicals in our food, clothes and water.
 Smoking, alcohol consumption and obesity likely all play a role.

-So could the lower nutritional quality of the typical Western diet, according to a new study published Friday in JAMA Urology.
+So could the lower nutritional quality of the typical Western diet, according to a new study published Friday in JAMA Network Open.

 “This study is the largest study to date to examine the diet pattern with men’s testicular function,” said study author Feiby Nassan, a research fellow at Harvard’s T.H.
 Chan School of Public Health.